Foundation Logo

 WHY SHOULD YOU SUPPORT THE FOUNDATION?

 It is the means by which all Civitan members and clubs can join together to expand projects.
-Just as a Civitan Club can often accomplish what an individual person cannot, the Civitan International Foundation of Canada can undertake projects which are too broad or too great for a local club or District to finance.
+Just as a Civitan Club can often accomplish what an individual person cannot, the Civitan International Foundation of Canada can undertake projects which are too broad or too great for a local Club or District to finance.
 Foundation activities increase public awareness of the purposes and objectives of Civitan.
 As an individual you can direct a portion of your annual charitable contributions to your Foundation and receive a tax deductible receipt.
-Clubs should devote a portion of their project budget to the Foundation .
+Clubs should devote a portion of their project budget to the Foundation.
 Together we can ensure a significant force able to translate the beliefs and concerns of all Civitan members into major projects.
-Equally important , it will bring deep personal satisfaction from the knowledge that you have joined with other Civitans and Clubs to work towards a better world.
+Equally important, it will bring deep personal satisfaction from the knowledge that you have joined with other Civitans and Clubs to work towards a better world.

 Return